vstinner/vstinner.github.io/content/openstack_mitaka_python3.rst

 Next Milestone: Functional and integration tests
 ================================================

-The plan is the same as in the previous status report on OpenStack Liberty: the next major milestone will be running functional and integration tests on Python 3.
+The next major milestone will be to run functional and integration tests on Python 3.

-There are two kinds of tests:

 * functional tests are restricted to one component (ex: only Glance)
 * integration tests, like Tempest, test the integration of multiple components